RareSkills/Solidity-Exercises/README.md

     }
 ```

-Save your changes, then test it with
+Save your changes, then, in the same directory, test it with

 ```
 forge test -vvv